godotengine/godot-docs/development/compiling/introduction_to_the_buildsystem.rst

 Custom modules
 --------------

-It's possible to compile modules residing outside of the Godot's directory tree, along with the built-in modules.
+It's possible to compile modules residing outside of Godot's directory tree, along with the built-in modules.

 A ``custom_modules`` build option can be passed to the command line before